balena-io-experimental/video-streaming/README.md

 # video-streaming
 The Streaming Block takes an RTSP stream as an input and produces a WebRTC stream as an output.
 The input stream is selected automatically but can be overriden.
 If a container named "video-processing" is running on the device, it will use that block's RTSP output stream as an input.
 If no processing block is found, it will look for the [capture block](https://github.com/balenablocks/video-capture) and use that as the input.
 If neither are found, or you want to override this behavior, you can specify an RTSP input stream with the service variable `WEBRTC_RTSP_INPUT`.
 By default, the output WebRTC stream will be on port 80, but you can change that by specifying the service variable `WEBRTC_PORT`.

+NOTE: This block is still under active development and subject to updates and changes.
+Feel free to add an issue or open a PR!

 ## Usage
 To use this image, create a container in your `docker-compose.yml` file as shown below:
 ```